-How much THC, CBD, or other cannabinoid, is in your homemade oil?
-I made this useful calculator to help you determine exactly that.
+How much THC, CBD, or other cannabinoids are in your homemade oil?
+I made this useful calculator to help you figure that out.

-As someone who wants to make their own CBD oil at home, this is a critical question.
+As someone who wants to make their own CBD or THC oil at home, this is a critical question.
 You need to know how many milligrams of CBD are in each milliliter of oil.

-If you’re making your own CBD oil at home, check out my simple guide!
+If you’re making your own CBD oil at home, don’t forget to check out my easy homemade CBD oil guide!